Instant Pot Cajun White Beans

-Cajun White Beans combining navy beans, coconut milk, and Cajun seasonings resulting in an Instant Pot recipe full of flavor.
+Cajun White Beans combining navy beans, coconut milk, and Cajun seasonings resulting in an Instant Pot (paid link) recipe full of flavor.
 Where New Orleans is known for its red beans, you’ll find white beans to be the staple side dish at spots across parishes in Southern Louisiana.

 I’m participating in the 2020 Juneteenth Cookout Takeover.
 This initiative was established to encourage the celebration of Juneteenth – a jubilee of freedom to commemorate the end of slavery – and to amplify the food traditions of black culinary creatives.
 You can check out other recipe favorites from participating talented bloggers at the bottom of this post.

 Juneteenth (a merge of the words/date June Nineteenth) marks the date in 1865 that the last enslaved people learned of their freedom.

 And for over 150 years since, Black American families, home-cooks, chefs, and culinarians have commemorated the summer holiday with a wide range of food traditions that tell a story of the perseverance of a people.

 I wanted to share my version of a recipe that brought me so many memories.
 Growing up in Louisiana, I had the privilege of being around two grandmothers who loved hard and were awesome cooks.
 One of the most memorable dishes my grandmothers made was their white (navy) beans.